Navi1313/SNAP_CoffeeStartup_FrorntEndCode/README.md

-# coffee-shop-website
+# SNAP_COFFEE_STARTUP_2024

 ## About
  -  A simple demo website of a coffee shop.
- -  pure HTML, CSS, JavaScript used
+ -  pure HTML, CSS, JavaScript and BootStrap Used
+ -